fearlessgeekmedia/xbpsman/README.md

 3. `./install`
 4. Answer the prompts to install xbpsman, and if needed, gum.
 5. Now you can run `xbpsman`

+## Changelog

+### v.0.15 - 08/17/2024
+* Made visual improvements
+* Fixed visual bugs that were happening
+* Using tput for a few things.

 ## To-Do
 * Add support for using different flags (such as --force)